Toyota Corolla (E80): Motorsport

 The rear-wheel-drive AE86 models campaigned in the Group A rally championship from 1985 until 1992.
 Victories included a class win in the 1985 Rally Portugal (its first), with Jorge Ortigão driving and J. Batista navigating.
 The car continued to be raced as late as the 1993 Acropolis Rally, with its best finish a third overall in the 1989 Rallye Côte d'Ivoire (with Adolphe Choteau/Jean-Pierre Claverie).

-The AE86 became international prominent in the motorsport of drifting.
+The AE86 became internationally prominent in the motorsport of drifting.
 Owners may heavily modify their AE86 models to where the only connection to the original model is the bodyshape.

 John Smith won the 1986 Australian 2.0 Litre Touring Car Championship driving a Corolla GT AE86.